Shilpa Shetty: Personal life

-In the media
+Artisty and legacy

+Shetty established herself as one of the extremely beautiful leading actresses of the 90s.
+Nayanika Das of Filmfare termed Shetty the "most vivacious and hard-working" actress.
+Shetty has appeared in Forbes India's Celebrity 100 list from 2012 to 2016 and 2019.
+She ranked at 58th position with an estimated annual income of ₹126 million in her debut.
+In 2019, she ranked 75th with an estimated annual income of ₹22.6 million.

+Rediff.com named Shetty the "Most Powerful Actress" of 2007.
+The actress is also known for her dancing skills.
+In Times' Most Desirable Women list, she was placed 10th in 2009 and 27th in 2010.
+In 2009, she ranked 8th in Maxim's "Hot 100" list.
+Shetty is a celebrity endorser for brands and products such as Pantene, Yakult, Kesh King, Mamaearth, B Natural and Fast & Up.
+Shetty was placed 59th in "Google Top 100 Most Searched Asians" list of 2022.
+Shetty has also received the Rajiv Gandhi Award in 2007.
+Times of India's placed her in its "50 Beautiful Faces" list and Rediff.com placed her in "Best Dressed Woman" list.

 In February 2007, Shetty attended a reception at the House of Commons by invitation of Keith Vaz MP to meet with then Prime Minister Tony Blair.
 She was also invited to meet Queen Elizabeth II at Marlborough House in London in March 2007.
-During an interview on This Morning, Shetty confirmed that she had been asked to act in the British EastEnders soap opera, and turned it down as it would mean all her other arrangements would have to go on hold.

-She was the subject of a Sky One documentary entitled The Real Shilpa Shetty, which was produced by British television production company Twofour.
+Shetty was the subject of a Sky One documentary entitled The Real Shilpa Shetty, produced by British television production company Twofour.
 The large number of commercial offers that Shilpa received after winning Celebrity Big Brother 5 themselves became a reason for controversy with an increasing number of accusations about her riding the "racism" wave to commercial gain.
 She was on the cover of the first issue of OK!
-Magazine to be sold in India.

-In early September 2007, she modelled at the Wills Lifestyle India Fashion Week.
-Next on her agenda was a cookery book titled Soul Curry and the role of Sita in Uru Patel's international venture Hanuman.

-In early May 2019 the actress, who has long been the poster girl for fitness, launched a holistic wellness app, The Shilpa Shetty app, which features yoga routines, functional training, special regimes (for women who are pregnant, struggling with menstrual cramps and so on), and daily nutrition charts for each program.
+Magazine in India.
+In 2007, she also modelled at the Wills Lifestyle India Fashion Week.
+In 2019 the actress, who has long been the poster girl for fitness, launched a holistic wellness app, The Shilpa Shetty app, which features yoga routines, functional training, special regimes (for women who are pregnant, struggling with menstrual cramps and so on), and daily nutrition charts for each program.
 "I think lifestyle modifications are the need of the hour.
 There's something for everyone on the app.
 You can do the workouts within the comfort of your home, without any equipment," Shilpa says.
+In 2009, Shetty was among the 10 recipients of the IIFA-FICCI Frames Awards for the "Most Powerful Entertainers of the Decade".
+Shetty has received an Honorary Doctorate from the University of Leeds.